daivinhtran/daivinhtran/README.md

 I hope you are doing well and the sun shines wherever you are! 🌻

 I'm a software engineer, based in Atlanta.
-While striving for the best standards in all the work and being a good team player, I read daily for the wonders in life and write osccasionally to reflect.
+While striving for the best standards in all the work and being a good team player, I read daily for the wonders in life and write occasionally to reflect.

 Date | Blog posts
 ------------ | -------------